specklesystems/speckle-docs-OLD/user/manager.md

 Speckle Manager is available for both Windows and MacOS.

-You can download the latest version of Speckle Manager [[LINK HERE]]
+You can download the latest version of Speckle Manager [here](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.exe).

 ![screenshot of the manager](../.vuepress/public/assets/manager.png)